 NORDUnet Zoom: GDPR and Privacy Facts

-The use of video conferencing and teaching via Zoom has accelerated in recent weeks.
+The use of video conferencing and teaching via Zoom has grown as a result COVID lock-down and the increased need for remote teaching and learning.
 Many people are concerned about GDPR and privacy issues when using the video service, and NORDUnet receives numerous inquiries on this subject.
 To address this matter, we have listed privacy related facts pertaining the Zoom service, including an outline of what NORDUnet has done to be in compliance with GDPR and European privacy directives.

 The following facts apply to Zoom provided by NORDUnet:

 • Service Delivery: Colleges and universities in the Nordic countries that use Zoom have this service operated by NORDUnet.
 The service is provided by the national NREN in each country.

 • GDPR compliance: Zoom operated by NORDUnet is GDPR compliant and in accordance with other European privacy directives.
 This is secured through the individual contracts entered into and the chain of Data Processing and sub-processing agreements.
 University->NREN->NORDUnet->Zoom->sub-providers

 • User account data: Data from users of NORDUnet's Zoom service is not stored with Zoom in the United States.
 The account data is stored in Zoom datacentres in Europe.

 We use dedicated servers installed in Copenhagen, Denmark, Stockholm, Sweden, Helsinki, Finland and Oslo, Norway, for all meetings and meeting data.